Toumash/webcon-oneline-server/README.md

 ## Build it
 1. Clone the repo.
-2. Move your `WebconBPS.zip` to root repo dir.
+2. Move your `WebconBPS.zip` to ./vendor repo dir.
-3. Build image `docker build -t webconbps:latest .`
+3. Build and run using `docker compose up --build`
-4. Run container `docker run webconbps:latest --name webconbps`

 # Webcon DEV Vagrant Box
 > Vagrant webcon provisioning template for developers.